Mysteries set in 2101

-Marianne Pickles is a prize-winning writer who has always been curious about the future.
+Marianne Pickles is a prize-winning author who’s always been curious about the future.
 The whole world is an unfolding story and she wants to read ahead to find out how it ends.
 As a child, when she learned the sun will die one day, she felt disappointed she won’t be there to see it.
-Though, she can imagine just how cold it’ll be, having grown up in the northeast of Scotland.
+But having grown up in the northeast of Scotland means she knows just how cold it’ll be!

 Aged seven, Marianne used her parents’ Amstrad computer to type out a story she’d written.
-Filling the screen with those shiny green letters was the perfect union of high technology and magic.
+Filling the screen with shiny green letters was the perfect union of high technology and magic.
 The mesmerising green and black patterns created their very own universe.
-It was like seeing the matrix, years before the movie had ever hit our screens.
+It was like seeing the matrix, years before the film hit our screens.

 Want to receive a free exclusive short story and be the first to hear the latest news about Marianne’s work?
 Join the Picklesverse community!